What is Chronic Wasting Disease?

 How will this be done?
 How many deer will be lethally removed?

 During targeted density reduction actions 150-200 animals could be removed.
 When combined with detection and assessment lethal sampling, the plan allows for the removal of up to 500 deer over a 5-year period.However, the park anticipates the more likely scenario is that between sampling and density reductions 200-300 animals could be taken over a five year period.
 All animals will be removed by qualified federal employees or authorized agents.
 Lethal removal activities will include a trained crew working near closed facilities and shooting adult deer primarily using suppressed firearms.
-Removal actions will occur in the low visitor use season (mid November-March) and will often occur at night.
+Removal actions will occur in the low visitor use season (mid November-early March) and will often occur at night.
 Crews will follow strict safety protocols.
 For each deer removed, staff will collect tissues for CWD testing.
 Samples will be sent to an accredited laboratory for testing.

 Will the deer meat be donated to local food banks?